How Does Nuclear Energy Work? Unlocking Power for the Future

 How is nuclear waste managed?

-Is nuclear energy expensive?
+Is nuclear energy a renewable energy source?

-Who benefits most from understanding how nuclear energy works?
+Who benefits most from nuclear energy?

 What is the future outlook for nuclear energy?